Gardening Leyton — Recycling and Sustainability for an Eco-Friendly Waste Disposal Area

 We know metrics matter: our operational goal is a clear recycling percentage target — to reach 65% recycling of all material streams from our sites within five years.
 That target covers green waste, wood, clean soil, inert materials and mixed recyclables from planting projects.
 By monitoring tonnages weekly, using dedicated receptacles for wood, compostables, and mixed dry recycling, and by reporting progress publicly, Gardening Leyton aims to set a replicable model for an effective sustainable rubbish gardening area.

-Compost bays and mulch piles at a community gardening recycling area The borough's approach to waste separation influences our systems.
+A man tending to a garden bed in a landscaped outdoor space, bending forward while using small gardening gloves to carefully handle pink flowering plants.
+The garden features a variety of lush green foliage, with flowering plants showcasing light pink blossoms.
+In the background, there are potted plants and a mix of shrubs and greenery, arranged along a soil bed with dark mulch covering the surface.
+The scene suggests care and maintenance in a well-kept garden, possibly part of residential landscaping services offered by Gardening Leyton, with natural lighting indicating a clear day in Leyton, close to postcode E10.
+The environment appears tidy and vibrant, emphasizing the importance of garden upkeep, planting, and sustainable outdoor management practices.
+The borough's approach to waste separation influences our systems.
 Leyton is part of a wider borough strategy that encourages residents to separate food waste, garden waste, glass, paper and plastic at the kerb.
 We mirror that separation in our depots so material can move directly into existing municipal streams or local reuse partners without cross-contamination.
 This alignment improves downstream processing and supports the council's recycling targets while cutting the carbon footprint of disposal operations.

 Local transfer stations and resource hubs